truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/jellyfin.md

 ### Networking Settings

-If you want to use autodiscovery, select **Host Network** to bind network configuration to the host network settings.
+If you want to use autodiscovery for network device detection, select **Host Network** to bind network configuration to the host network settings.
-Otherwise leave disabled.
+Otherwise, leave disabled.

 {{< trueimage src="/images/SCALE/Apps/InstallJellyfinNetworkConfig.png" alt="Jellyfin Networking" id="Jellyfin Networking" >}}